-Create a Vendor Agreement
+Create a vendor agreement

 By building relationships with your vendors you take the experience beyond a transaction and inspire others to focus on your brand’s mission.
 If one relationship should go awry you have a backup plan with your other vendors who value the relationship you’ve built to complete the work.

 This one takes a little more finesse.
-A good start is designating a layer of vendor management that provides input in the decision about which functions to outsource, manages vendor relationships and implements quality assurance.
-This is like Human Resources for vendors.
+A good start is designating a layer of vendor management that provides input in the decision about which functions to outsource, manages vendor relationships, and implements quality assurance.

-Select the Right Tool
+Select the right tool

 Select a tool for your SIAM that has service and performance management.
-The right tool will make sure there are no gaps where accountability and transparency to be sacrificed.
+The right tool will make sure there are no gaps that could allow accountability and transparency to be sacrificed.

 Switching to SIAM

 For any business that is struggling to come to terms with the complexity of their IT situation, those who are wondering if the output they are getting is providing a seamless, high-quality experience for end users, SIAM is an option worth exploring.

 For some who are considering the switch, it may make sense to compartmentalize each component of SIAM before diving in.
 As mentioned, the biggest issues arise when companies immerse themselves in SIAM, without a deep understanding of it.

-A Component Model allows businesses to take inventory of each necessity along the way at the beginning of a transition to a SIAM provider.
+A component model allows businesses to take inventory of each necessity along the way at the beginning of a transition to a SIAM provider.
 It aids leadership in gaining a clear picture of the overall functionality, so everyone is on the same page.